Children’s Participation in Action and Learning for Nutrition (PCAAN) in Mozambique

 In Mozambique the dreadful facts are that 44% of all children under 5 suffer from chronic malnutrition.
 This limits the potential of these children and makes them more prone to disease.

-Children for Health understands that school-going children and young adolescents are often carers of these young children and can be mobilised to learn about and address nutrition problems and influence family nutrition practices.
+Children for Health understands that school-going children and young adolescents are often care-givers of these young children and can be mobilised to learn about and address nutrition problems and influence family nutrition practices.
 Between January 2014 and December 2015, we worked with government colleagues to embed a participatory approach to nutrition education in 15 primary schools in Tsangano and five in Tete city – all managed by the Provincial Government of Tete using their system of school clubs, called ‘Interest Circles’.

-Since 2014 and in partnership with DANIDA, we have worked with educators at all levels to adapt our content and methods that fit into the government system and thereby create a participatory, sustainable and effective school-based nutrition education programme.
+In partnership with DANIDA, we worked with educators at all levels to develop and adapt our content and methods that fit into the government system and thereby create a participatory, sustainable and effective school-based nutrition education programme.

 An evaluation of the programme in 2016 concluded that the programme is having a powerful impact on the lives and the health of children under 5’s and friends and family describe the children and young adolescents involved as “heroes”.
 In particular, the approach was already having a positive impact on food choices, breastfeeding and hygiene practices.

 Story books, a recipe book, teaching and training guides have all been co-created with teachers and children involved with the programme.
-Some of the teaching materials are still being translated but the story books and one teaching guide in English are all available from the Children for Health ‘Shop’.
+Some of the teaching materials are still being translated but the story books and one teaching guide in English are all available for free from the Children for Health ‘Shop’.

 For copies of the case study in PDF format click here.

 For further information on this programme, contact us!

 Click the following links to find out more!
 Please note that the video and the slide show focus on part of the programme only.
 A documentary film on the complete programme is in development.